 Adobe were a little self aware post Steve Jobs anti Flash rant but not defensive at this year’s webDU conference.
 Why?
 Because Flash continues to improve and there are few haters in the webDU crowd.
 Gone was the spiel about the quick uptake of flash and flash penetration in the market place.
 The emphasis this […]

 I have been to 4 webDU conferences and this was the first year that I was not on the Daemon organising team.
 It felt strange to not have to do anything but enjoy myself, and that I did.
 In the Day 1 keynote Mike Chambers from Adobe came out at the gates in defense of […]

 May 21 and 22 was the 7th webDU and my 3rd as part of the Daemon team who organise the event.
-WebDU is a technology conference, primarily but not solely, focused on developers.
+WebDU is a technology conference.
 Amongst all the code and whiz bang-ery this year was an entire track dedicated to the consulting and planning side of projects: Team/UX (user experience).
 The room was packed for the whole two days.

 As a non developer, the theme I took away from webDU 2009 was prototyping.
 Delivering prototypes be it a wireframe or design, that are closer to the final web page or web application.